-.getall vB
+getall

 This is a read-only command which reports all the information and settings in the logger.
 It reports all the parameters and settings in use by the logger.
-It outputs the result over several lines unlike standard commands..
+It outputs the result over several lines unlike standard commands.
+If a feature is unavailable, its associated command result will not be part of the getall.